 Design tip: Among functional types of windows, garden windows work best with short or layered types of curtain bangs that don’t block the glass, allowing maximum light for plants while keeping the window visually appealing.
 For kitchens or breakfast areas, lightweight sheer bangs can maintain brightness while softening direct sunlight.

-11. Arched windows
+11. Arched Windows: Architectural Elegance

 Design considerations: